Cost effectiveness and the data we can and can't see

 We are excited about this new feature saving our users time and frustration.
 Beyond that, this is our first step in opening up insights into the embedded avoided cost data to enable our users to make better decisions and drive smart efficiency actions going forward.

-We invite you to sign up for a free My Data Chameleon trial and check it out for yourself.
+We invite you to sign up for a free My Data Chameleon account and check it out for yourself.